doziermt/specter/README.md

 > tox -e package-create -- [patch|minor|major]

-For example, to create a new `minor` release (assuming the existing one is 1.0.0), running `tox -e package-create -- minor` will automatically:
+For example, to create a new `minor` release (assuming the existing one is 1.0.0), execute:

+>  `tox -e package-create -- minor`

+This will automatically:

 * Update the `__version__` to 1.1.0 in `specter/__init__.py`
 * Create a 1.1.0 tagged commit for the release